Focus Areas and Task Teams

 As a World Trails Network member you will be able to play an active role in shaping the projects we are engaged with in each of these focus areas:

-EVENTS – Conferences, Events & Trail Expeditions
+TRAILS & EVENTS – Conferences, Events & Trail Expeditions

-Trail expeditions are designed to create learning opportunities, such as the recent Next Generation Trail Visionaries Expedition.
+Our trail expeditions are designed to create learning opportunities, such as the recent Next Generation Trail Visionaries Expedition.
 These consist of small teams learning about trails while on trail.
 These are high level networking experiences and foster international collaboration and participation.

 We play an important role in advocating for trails at various global events and conferences.

-KNOWLEDGE – Resource Sharing and Education
+TRAILS & KNOWLEDGE – Resource Sharing and Education

 Sharing knowledge resources and providing a platform for education and learning between trails is one of our four focus areas.
 The majority of World Trails Network members cite knowledge sharing as a primary benefit of being a member.